-Dr. Nguyen felt the robot could be enhanced if the family could interact with it to ask questions, through some type of artificial intelligence, while the child played with some kind of game or character that would help them stay on their post-operative regimen.
+We felt the robot could be enhanced if the family could interact with it to ask questions, through some type of artificial intelligence, while the child played with some kind of game or character that would help them stay on their post-operative regimen.
 The machine already had digital eyes, ears and legs.
-He wanted to give it a brain.
+We wanted to give it a brain.

 That became the idea that we submitted to the hackathon.
-As Dr. Nguyen’s research fellow, I took the clinical lead on the project.
-My role was to bring clinical context to our idea and create a model patient.
+As clinical lead on the project, my role was to bring clinical context to our idea and create a model patient.
 Elizabeth Phillips of the Innovation Acceleration Program at Children’s came along to help lead the project, along with two wonderful programmers from the FastTrack Innovation in Technology program, Gajen Sunthara and Melinda Tang.